AndyNibbs/RTZ/README.md

 - I think the developing 1.1 standard *suggests* attachments would only be in manufacturer extensions but this is not reflected in code.
 - An attachment URI would be the only contents of an attribute or element, i.e. **not** \
     \<element>**Here is my attachment rtz://text.txt I urge you to read it**\</element>

+## Checking RTZ

+RTZ.exe can check a file against the standard (or at least an interpretation of the standard).
+This includes checking against the XML schema XSD (which is built into the software).
+Some additional checks will go beyond what is easily possible with XSD and some of simple (e.g. check file size).

+RTZ -check <rtz or rtzp filename|folder containing multiple files> [destination file for report]

+e.g. RTZ -check c:\myRtzFiles c:\myCheckReport.txt

+There's a fairly lengthy TODO list:

+- Support checking RTZ when wrapped in RTZP.
+- Build in RTZ 1.1 XSD.
+- Warnings around "sane" RouteInfo values beyond what XSD checks
+- etc etc..

+## General

 RTZ is a .net core 3.1 console app so it should run on Linux/MacOS as well as Windows.